Help Us Make a Difference

 Restore Federal Recognition to the Chinook Nation

 After more than a century of advocacy, the Chinook Nation obtained federal recognition in 2001.
 The U.S. government went back on its word when the Bush Administration rescinded this recognition eighteen months later.
-Without federal recognition, the Chinook Nation was essentially declared nonexistent in the eyes of the government.
+It is wrong for our government to essentially declare the Chinook nonexistent after their long history of interactions with our citizens, institutions, and agencies.

-This has resulted in a humanitarian crisis for the Chinook Nation.
-Over the last 20 years, the refusal to grant federal recognition has cost the Chinook Nation at least $200 million.
-The Chinook people of Washington and Oregon are impacted by a lack of legal protections and access to health care, educational and housing opportunities, as well as other federal and state resources.
+Lack of recognition has resulted in a humanitarian crisis for the Chinook Nation.
+Over the last 20 years, the refusal to grant federal recognition has cost the Chinook Nation and surrounding rural communities at least $200 million.
+They have experienced numerous tragedies in their communities in Washington and Oregon because of their lack of legal protections, access to health care, educational and housing opportunities, and other federal and state resources.

-Since 2002, Congress has not scheduled a single hearing to reinstate Chinook recognition nor granted the Bureau of Indian Affairs authority to restore its recognition.
+Since 2002, Congress has not taken the necessary actions to reinstate Chinook recognition.
 Their rural location and lack of a powerful voice means their efforts for recognition have been largely ignored.
+Let’s finally take the burden off of Chinook by collectively coordinating a Congressional effort to right this wrong.

 write legislator now